 Theratonic CBD flower

 Theratonic is one of our outdoor grossiste cbd kilogrammes .
-Purple texture, has a spicy and earthy smell.
+Purple texture, from CBDHEMPVAULT, has a spicy and earthy smell.

 - CBD = 25.76%